meln5674/grafana-mongodb-community-plugin/README.md

 This Open Source Grafana plugin allows for querying a MongoDB database or cluster.

-# This plugins is still in early development, and experimental.
+# This plugin is still in early development, and experimental.
 Everything is subject to change.
 Use at your own risk.
 Help Wanted.

 ## Building